0xB0y426/BDoomOS/README.md

 # What is BDoomOS?

-BDoomOS is an open source kernel x86 project, it was made in assembly and C and will be focused on GUI
+BDoomOS is an open source kernel x86 project, it was made in assembly and C

 # How do I compile the system?